Home - Salad - 2-Minute Mason Jar Balsamic Vinaigrette

 Recipe steps

-You won’t need a whisk or a bowl to make the vinaigrette, just a clean glass jar that has a lid.
+You won’t need a whisk, bowl or food processor to make the vinaigrette, just a clean glass jar that has a lid.
 Note: If you want to make a larger batch (more than 2 cups) of dressing, it’s best to blend in a food processor or blender.

 How to use balsamic vinaigrette